MA Programs

 **Students may take a course in a related field, with the approval of the Graduate Program Director.

-MA Research Paper – Supervision and Format
+MA Non-Thesis Research Paper – Supervision and Format

-Each student is responsible – ideally, during his/her first semester – for finding a faculty member willing to serve as his/her supervisor for the MA research paper.
-Students may consult the Graduate and Postdoctoral Support website for guidance about supervisor-supervisee relationships.
-If a student intends to revise an existing seminar paper for the purposes of an MA research paper, s/he must submit the original paper to the supervisor for approval along with a one-page outline of the proposed revisions to the paper.
-A more elaborate proposal, of approximately five pages (double-spaced), is required where a seminar paper does not serve as the basis for the MA research paper.
+Unlike for the MA Thesis option, the Non-thesis MA research paper does not have to be based on the analysis of original data (though it can be).
+Students may revise an existing seminar paper, In which case they must submit the original paper to the supervisor for approval along with a one-page outline of the proposed revisions to the paper.
+A more elaborate proposal, of approximately two pages (single-spaced), is required where a seminar paper does not serve as the basis for the MA research paper.

 The MA research paper should be no longer than 30 pages in length, double-spaced, exclusive of footnotes and references.